Eric Harris and Dylan Klebold: Burglary arrest and diversion

-Several months later on April 30, Harris handed over the first version of a letter of apology he wrote to the owner of the van, which he completed the next month.
-In the letter, Harris expressed regret about his actions; however, in one of his journal entries dated April 12, he wrote: "Isn't america supposed to be the land of the free? how come, If im free, I cant deprive some fucking dumbshit from his possessions If he leaves them sitting in the front seat of his fucking van in plain sight in the middle of fucking nowhere on a fri-fucking-day night?
+According to his mother, Klebold attempted to justify the burglary by stating that the crime "was not against a person," but rather "a company," and that the incident was the reason "why people have insurance."
+Similarly, in a personal journal entry dated April 12, 1998, Harris wrote, "Isn't america supposed to be the land of the free? how come, If im free, I cant deprive some fucking dumbshit from his possessions If he leaves them sitting in the front seat of his fucking van in plain sight in the middle of fucking nowhere on a fri-fucking-day night?
 Natural selection.
-Fucker should be shot. [sic]".
+Fucker should be shot."
+Despite this entry, he submitted a letter that same month to the owner of the van, expressing regret for his actions.
+However, he also bragged about the robbery and sought to justify it in his personal diary.